 With deep linking, on the other hand, clicking on the notification would redirect us to the product page where we could directly make our purchase.

 Deep links, therefore, make transitions smoother and improve the user experience.
-It is proven that those apps which implement deep links get to double user retention and experience an average 66% increase in conversions.
+It is proven that those apps that implement deep links get to double user retention and experience an average 66% increase in conversions.

 Deep links also work very well when we want to take the user to a specific page in the app (the registration page, for example) or when we want to introduce a new feature.